ethersphere/swarm-guide/contents/introduction.rst

    :width: 500

 The Ethereum Foundation Swarm team is operating a Swarm testnet where Swarm can be tried out.
 Everyone can join the network by running the Swarm client node on their server, desktop, laptop or mobile device.
+See `Getting Started` for how to do this.
 The Swarm client is part of the Ethereum stack, the reference implementation is written in golang and found under the go-ethereum repository.
 Currently at POC (proof of concept) version 0.3 is running on all nodes.

 Swarm offers a local http proxy API that dapps or command line tools can use to interact with Swarm.
 Some modules like messaging are   only available through RPC-JSON API.
 The foundation servers on the testnet are offering public gateways, which serve to easily demonstrate functionality and allow free access so that people can try Swarm without even running their own node.